drsooch/puck-python/README.md

 ![Box Scores](imgs/PuckTUIboxscore.png)

+The TUI now uses an SQLite3 database internally.
+In order to track players attempting to query a full teams roster would take exceptionally long.
+The database also removes any issues if a connection error was undergone when querying these players.

 **Note:** Yes the color of the date box is gross.
 It's for testing purposes :).

 ## Install and Run